allegheny-computer-science-203-s2021/assessment/assessment.md

 * Conduct

-  * :flushed: = Student physically attacks other students and yells at them, insults and acts rudely towards other students.
-Sabotages the project if student in group does not get their way
+  * :flushed: = Student does not act in accordance with the code of conduct.
+They are a burden for the group.
-  * :worried: = Student tries to pick a fight with everyone, acts rudely and is unaccepting of students.
-Refuses to work with others.
+  * :worried: = Student does not entirely act in accordance with the code of conduct.
+They hinder the group with their behavior.
-  * :neutral_face: = Student follows rules and works with everyone and is respectful.
+  * :neutral_face: = Student acts in accordance with the code of conduct, but they do not anything to the group.
-  * :blush: = Student is kind and respectful.
-Openminded and willing to learn.
-Works with everyone.
+  * :blush: = Student acts in accordance with the code of conduct.
+They are kind and respectful, but not the most helpful.
-  * :laughing: = Student kind and respectful.
-Openminded and eager to learn.
-Works with everyone and is helpful
+  * :laughing: = Student acts in accordance with the code of conduct.
+They are also kind, respectful, open-minded and eager to learn.

 * Decisions